recdao/arc.js/docs/Events.md

 !!! info
     This "raw" event functionality is provided by Arc.js's [EventFetcherFactory](api/README/#eventfetcherfactory) class and the [Web3EventService](api/classes/Web3EventService).

-### Entities for Events
+### Entities for Web3 Events
-You can get cleaner and simpler Web3 events using Arc.js's [Web3EventService](api/classes/Web3EventService) to turn any ["almost raw" event](#almostrawevents) into an [EntityFetcherFactory](api/README/#entityfetcherfactory) that provides cleaner and potentially richer entities instead of the leaner and more awkward Web3 `event.args` syntax.
+You can use Arc.js's [Web3EventService](api/classes/Web3EventService) to turn any ["almost raw" event](#almostrawevents) into an [EntityFetcherFactory](api/README/#entityfetcherfactory) that provides cleaner and potentially richer entities than the leaner and more awkward Web3 `event.args` syntax.

 One example of this, from [ContributionRewardWrapper](api/classes/ContributionRewardWrapper), is a function that returns a promise of an [EntityFetcherFactory](api/README/#entityfetcherfactory) that turns `event.args` from the [NewContributionProposal event](api/classes/ContributionRewardWrapper#NewContributionProposal) into a [ContributionProposal](api/interfaces/ContributionProposal) entity (object or interface).